 THE LACTATION CENTER

-The Lactation Center is the heart of our Lactation Program and is located on the 3rd floor North Tower, adjacent to the Labor and Delivery Suites.
+The Lactation Center is the heart of our Lactation Program and is located on the 3rd floor South Tower in the Mother/Baby postpartum unit.
 It includes a retail breastfeeding store which is open 6 days a week and carries a wide selection of products for your breastfeeding needs.
 The Center staff is trained in bra fitting to assist you with the appropriate selection of nursing bras.
 In addition, the Lactation Center has a dedicated phone line for discharged patients to call in for help with breastfeeding questions.
 Your questions will be answered by a certified lactation educator or a board certified Lactation Consultant.